TAX COLLECTION

 Taxes, Penalties and Rollover

 Taxes are due and payable between the thirtieth day of September and the fifteenth day of January after their assessment in each year.
 When taxes are not paid before the sixteenth day of January. a three percent penalty is added to the amount due.
-If taxes still remain unpaid after the first day in February, an additional seven percent penalty is applied to the amount due.
+If taxes remain unpaid after the first day in February, an additional seven percent penalty is applied to the amount due.
 Finally, if taxes are not paid before the seventeenth day of March, an additional five percent penalty is applied (for a total of fifteen percent) plus a $5.00 cost fee, and the tax bill is considered delinquent.
-At that time, the County Treasurer issues his tax execution to the County Tax Collector who is charged with collecting delinquent taxes, assessments, penalties and costs for collection.
+At that time, the County Treasurer issues a tax execution to the County Tax Collector who is charged with collecting delinquent taxes, assessments, penalties and costs for collection.

 Execution Notices, Notice of Seizure/Posting, Advertisement